Tonnilson/Discord-Scambot-Detection/README.md

 # Discord-Scambot-Detection
-Quick simple Discord bot to detect common scam url(s) for 'steam trading', may add other scam methods in later.
+Quick simple Discord bot to detect the common steam trading scam, may add other scam methods in later.

 ## How To
 Create a discord.token file and put your bot's token in it